 If the leaflet or the information provided on this page does not answer your recycling query, you can email us at email@example.com.

 How to use your caddies

 You should use your kitchen caddy to collect all food waste from your home.
 It is small and so can be stored easily.
 The clip close lid will minimise smells and stop flies.
-For hygiene and convenience, line your kitchen caddy with a compostable liner or plastic bag (such as carrier bags, bread bags) and put food waste in.
+For hygiene and convenience, you can line your kitchen caddy with a compostable liner or plastic bag (such as carrier bags, bread bags, cereal bags) and put food waste in.
 Or you can wrap your food waste in newspaper.